310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 {% bubble Chiaki serious %}
 I’m unsure what their intentions could be… But our phones were specifically provided by ES and are made to use for the corporation, so it’s possible that the message has been rewritten by someone from the outside.

-Only ES is able to do that, as they’re the ones in charge of supplying the phone and managing the servers of HoldHands.
+Only ES is able to do that, as they’re the ones in charge of supplying the phones and managing the servers of HoldHands.

 On top of that, the rewritten content was precisely the kind of thing that would cause Kanzaki-kun to act recklessly.